Skip to content

 Troubleshooting

-• Table not found: Verify the schema and table_name inputs (including correct casing and spelling).
+• Table not found: Confirm the schema and table_name are correct and the user has permissions to access them.